 - Project Managers

 As you gather your team, it’s crucial to think about each member’s role within the CRM implementation project.
-They are there to help your company meet the goals set when you decided to choose a CRM system.
+They are there to help your company meet the goals and KPIs set when you decided to choose a CRM system.

 Pick team members who believe in CRM, can get others on board, and will work to make it a success.

-The next step is to figure out what solutions your CRM will offer your company.
+The next step is to figure out what solutions your CRM technology will offer your company.
 Identify goals you want to achieve by outlining how you expect your team to use the CRM system.

 After you run a CRM needs assessment, you are ready to set goals.
 Your goals for the new system need to include tangible, specific results that are measurable by your business performance within a particular time frame.
 Established goals will help you identify an actionable plan.